Tell Us a Little Bit about Your Company

 Right now many hiring managers leave the recruitment up to the recruiting department, but as recruiters are sifting through hundreds of resumes of unqualified applicants, they are missing out on great talent because they simply don’t have the resources to go to specific niche events and organizations to recruit on behalf of every department.

-It’s a proven, step-by-step system filled with the best templates, email scripts, and trainings to teach you effective job searching skills.
+It’s a proven, step-by-step system filled with the best templates, email scripts, and training to teach you effective job searching skills.

 Other than that, I love reading Harvard Business Review articles as I find them to be backed with great stats and surveys to support their claims.

-I am currently supporting job seekers through my 1:1 coaching, group coaching, and Happily Hired Formula ecourse programs.
+Emily Liou is currently supporting job seekers through my 1:1 coaching, group coaching, and Happily Hired Formula course programs.

 What’s next for me is to build out a program to help corporate professionals become more confident, assertive, set better boundaries, navigate office politics, and build up communication skills to ensure they can thrive in their careers and set themselves up for success.

-On social media, I’m pretty much CultiVitae everywhere.
+On social media, Emily Liou is pretty much CultiVitae everywhere.